We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 Many people who suffer from addiction also have co-existing mental health conditions.
 This course will teach you how to provide services to clients with dual diagnosis

-As an addiction worker, it is important that you keep up to date with the latest research and developments in the field.
-This course will teach you how to find and use evidence-based practice, as well as how to apply it to your work.
+As an addiction worker, it is important that you keep up to date with the latest research and developments in the other drugs sector.
+This course will teach you how to find and use evidence-based practise, as well as how to apply it to your work.

 As an addiction worker, you will need to collaborate with a range of different professionals in order to provide the best possible care for your clients.
 This course will teach you how to effectively communicate and work with other professionals.

-It is important that addiction workers reflect on their own practice in order to identify areas for improvement.
-This course will teach you how to reflect on your own practice, as well as how to identify and implement strategies for improvement.
+It is important that addiction workers reflect on their own practise in order to identify areas for improvement.
+This course will teach you how to reflect on your own practise, as well as how to identify and implement strategies for improvement.

 Provide first aid (need to have completed unit previously, and provide valid First Aid Certificate from another provider):